 J’ai mange des vers!
 Yeah, I ate worms.
 Well, they were crispy fried flower worms, but all the same.
 Worms!
-That’s when I figured I needed, no, ‘wanted’ to write about it, but I really didn’t know how to start a food blog.
+That’s when I figured I ‘needed to’, no, ‘wanted to’ write about it, but I really didn’t know how to start a food blog or a travel blog.
 Well, it did go into my diary, but the internet is another ball game.

-After forgetting about it for another thirteen months (Ha! much longer than a human gestation period), my friends finally persuaded me into blogging since they loved my trip advisor reviews and ghost travel pieces.
+After forgetting about it for another thirteen months (Ha! much longer than a human gestation period), my friends finally persuaded me into blogging since they loved my trip advisor reviews and ghost travel pieces that I write for my clients.
 And I met some really amazing people on my last trip that I just had to write about.
 So here I am!

 I’m a traveller at heart.
 (Isn’t everybody?)
 And a foodie too.
 Well, I still get confused between a gyro and a shawarma.
 But I am human!
 I’ll bet it will happen again too, with some exotic dishes that I haven’t tasted yet.
 Can’t wait!
 What do you think?